-From the December 2013 Issue
+From the February 2014 Issue

 Edited by Jason Theodosakis, M.D., M.S., M.P.H., and Sheila Buff.
 Jason Theodosakis is an assistant clinical professor and the director of the Preventative Medicine Residency Training Program at the University of Arizona College of Medicine in Tucson.
 This revised edition of his 1997 book, The Arthritis Cure, has been updated to include new research, and still promises to provide relief for people who suffer chronic arthritis pain.
 Outlining a nine-point program that includes a new supplement, ASU, this book describes a program that is said to halt, reverse, and possibly even cure degenerative osteoarthritis.
 Dr. Theodosakis's program includes ratings of the current supplements on the market, a new exercise program, and dietary changes that may help treat arthritis.

 Environmental Nutrition is the award-winning, independent newsletter (no sponsors, no advertisers) that opens your eyes to what you put in your mouth.
 Are you floundering in the swamp of conflicting advice on low-carb diets, vitamin E, eating fish, genetically modified foods?
 EN offers authoritative, reliable, practical guidance on what works and what doesn't in balancing your diet to protect...
 More.